-England’s Mini specialises in stylish, zippy small cars, and there are few vehicles more closely associated with the swinging ‘60s than this iconic marque.
+Britain's Mini specialises in stylish, zippy small cars, and there are few vehicles more closely associated with the swinging '60s than this illustrious marque.
 Originally owned by the British Motor Corporation, Mini is now a subsidiary of German manufacturer BMW.
 Despite the change in ownership, Mini is still famous for its legendary styling and agile-handling vehicles.

 Popular Mini models include:

-- Cabrio.
+- Convertible.
 Cool convertible known for its fun driving characteristics.

 - Countryman.
-A fuel-efficient Mini designed to carry the whole family in comfort.
+A fuel-efficient (a plug-in hybrid is available) Mini designed to carry the whole family in comfort.

 Popular Mitsubishi models include: